Multiple Sclerosis Fellowship (Minnesota)

 In addition, there are opportunities for you to actively participate in basic science research programs pertaining to the mechanisms of demyelination, remyelination, CNS autoimmunity and genetic epidemiology.

-The Multiple Sclerosis Fellowship at Mayo Clinic in Rochester was established in 1995.
+The Multiple Sclerosis Fellowship at Mayo Clinic was established in 1995.
 Since that time, several fellows have completed their training in the program.
 It is anticipated that one fellow will complete this fellowship annually.